jmacaldo/vcbc/README.md

 VCBC is a web app that allows users to share and rate their favorite plant-based recipes.
 I've solely built this project from the ground up.
 Main features include: user authentication, API-powered aggregated search, and the ability to rate and comment on recipes.

+# Features
+* User authentication using
+* Full CRUD functionality where users can post, edit, and delete their recipes
+* Commenting and tagging functionality for recipe posts

+# Technologies
+* React-Redux framework built on top of Node.JS
+* PostgreSQL with Sequelize as its ORM for recipe and comments storage
+* Amazon S3 for image storage
+* Search and external recipie data is handled by the Edamam API

 https://vcbc.herokuapp.com/